Provinces of the Democratic Republic of the Congo: History

 In 1932, the colony was reorganised into six provinces.
 Initially they were named after their capital cities, but in 1947 regional names were adopted.

-The Belgian Congo became an independent country in 1960, named Republic of the Congo.
+Belgian Congo became an independent country in 1960, named Republic of the Congo.
 Under the first constitution, the Loi Fondamentale, six provinces were provided for: Equateur, Kasai, Katanga, Kivu, Leopoldville, and Orientale.
 The provinces were organized with their own elected assemblies and parliamentary governments responsible to them.
 Provincial authorities had the power to organise the "political structures of the province within the framework of the general principles contained in the Loi Fondamentale", manage provincial police and judicial officials, establish educational systems lower than higher education, tend to agricultural and mining concessions, construct and maintain local railways, roads, and public works, and manage their own finances, though their funding was heavily subsidized by the central government.
 Social legislation and national minimum wages were to be concurrent powers shared with central authorities.
 All other duties and responsibilities rested with the central government.
 As central authority collapsed due to the outbreak of the Congo Crisis following an army mutiny in July, provincial governments were able to leverage the situation to increase their political autonomy.

 The disintegration of central authority led to numerous political discussions aimed at reconciliation and territorial reorganization marked by various political leaders arguing for the creation of new provinces from which many of them sought to personally benefit.
 In August 1962, 16 additional provinces were promulgated.
 By 1963, the country was organised into 21 provinces (informally called provincettes) plus the capital city of Léopoldville, similar to the original 22 districts under colonial rule.
 This framework was confirmed in the Luluabourg Constitution, promulgated in 1964.